Peuserik/hdw-rtmp/kubernetes/kubernetes.md

 We need the fullchain, the private key and dhparams in pem format. store them in a directory called tls and create a secret out of it

-`kubectl create secret generic --namespace rtmp tls-certs --from-file=tls/`
+`kubectl create secret generic --namespace rtmp domain.secrets --from-file=tls/`

 ## Simple deploy